 - Buses 86 and 116 (electric, through narrow streets, every 5-10 minutes): V. Giulia, V. dei Baullari, Corso Rinascimento, V. Zanardelli...
 You must get off at Porta Pinciana, more than 10 minutes from the park.

-Please note that punctuality in accessing the Gallery is mandatory, so if you use public transportation to get there, leave your hotel well in advance in case the chaotic Roman traffic delays your bus more than usual.
+Please note that punctuality in getting to the Galleria is mandatory, so if you are using public transport to get there, leave your hotel well in advance in case the chaotic Roman traffic delays your bus more than usual.

 Ana's Traveller Tip

-The Villa Borghese park is free to enter and you can enjoy it even if you don't have a ticket for the Galleria.
-For me, the park is a must-stop on any trip to Rome.
+The Villa Borghese park is free to enter and you can enjoy it even if you don't have a ticket for the Gallery.
+For me, the park is a must stop on any trip to Rome.

 Villa Borghese Gardens

-In the vicinity of the Borghese Gallery, there are many other points of interest that you can take the opportunity to visit on the same day of your visit to the museum.
-If you have already decided to buy your ticket for the Borghese Gallery, you will pass through the magnificent Villa Borghese Gardens, which are worth a separate visit as one of the largest urban parks in Europe and where nature and art come together to create a truly dreamlike setting.
+In the vicinity of the Borghese Gallery there are many other points of interest that you can take the opportunity to visit on the same day of your visit to the museum.
+If you have already decided to buy your ticket for the Borghese Gallery, you will pass through the magnificent Villa Borghese Gardens, which deserve a separate visit for being one of the largest urban parks in Europe and where nature and art come together to create a truly dreamlike setting.

-In addition to the gallery, sculptures, ponds, gazebos, and groves, the Zoo of Rome, known as Bioparco, with more than 1,000 animals of 200 different species; the Pincio Water Clock, an example of nineteenth-century engineering that is still in full operation and even a copy of Shakespeare's Globe Theatre in London, the Silvano Toti Globe Theatre.
+In addition to the gallery, sculptures, ponds, gazebos and groves, there is the Rome Zoo, known as Bioparco, with more than 1,000 animals of 200 different species; the Pincio Water Clock, an example of 19th century engineering that is still in full operation and even a copy of Shakespeare's Globe Theatre in London, the Silvano Toti Globe Theatre.
 Quite a spectacle for the senses.

 Santa Maria della Concezione dei Cappuccini

 Very close to the area, about a kilometer away, stand two renowned churches.
-The Church of Santa Maria della Concezione dei Cappuccini is one of the most special in Rome for housing a decorated crypt with the bones of more than 4,000 Capuchin friars who died between 1528 and 1870 and built between 1626 and 1631 under the orders of Pope Urban VIII.
+The Church of Santa Maria della Concezione dei Cappuccini is one of the most special in Rome for housing a crypt decorated with the bones of more than 4,000 Capuchin friars who died between 1528 and 1870 and built between 1626 and 1631 on the orders of Pope Urban VIII.

-Santa Maria della Vittoria is the other basilica of interest in this area which, built in the 17th century to commemorate the victory of Emperor Ferdinand II at the Battle of Monte Bianco.
-This place will ring a bell especially if you have seen the movie based on Dan Brown's bestseller Angels and Demons, as it serves as the setting for part of the film.
+Santa Maria della Vittoria is the other basilica of interest in this area which, built in the 17th century to commemorate the victory of Emperor Ferdinand II in the Battle of Monte Blanco, will ring a bell especially if you have seen the movie based on Dan Brown's bestseller Angels and Demons, as it serves as the setting for part of the film.

-Piazza di Spagna and other unmissable streets and squares
+Piazza di Spagna and other must-see streets and squares

-A short distance from there you can visit another of Rome's fundamental sites, the famous Spanish Steps, and its lively staircases which, built in the early eighteenth century to connect the square with the Church of Trinità dei Monti, are always crowded with tourists, street artists, street vendors and Romans themselves.
+A short distance from there you can visit another of Rome's fundamental enclaves, the famous Spanish Steps and its lively stairways which, built in the early eighteenth century to communicate the square with the Church of Trinità dei Monti, are always crowded with tourists, street artists, street vendors and the Romans themselves.

-A little more than a kilometer away, you can enjoy another of the most emblematic squares of the city, the Plaza Barberini, located at the end of Via Veneto and which is particularly striking thanks to the two important fountains by Bernini that decorate it, the Triton and the Bees.
+A little more than a kilometer away, you can enjoy another of the most emblematic squares of the city, Piazza Barberini, located at the end of Via Veneto and which is particularly striking thanks to the two important fountains by Bernini that decorate it, the Triton and the Bees.

 Guided tours of the best of Rome

 If you do not want to miss any of the most incredible streets or squares of the city, I recommend you take a guided tour.
-The number of alleys, statues, fountains, and works of art that you can find on the street in Rome can go unnoticed if you don't go with an expert to explain them to you.
-I wrote this guide on Best Rome Tours that can help you choose which guided tour is right for you.
+The amount of alleys, statues, fountains and works of art that you can find on the street in Rome can go unnoticed if you don't go with an expert to explain them to you.
+I wrote this guide about Top 11 tours of Rome that can help you choose which guided tour is right for you.

-If you are interested in the Borghese Gallery you will also be interested in...
+If you are interested in the Borghese Gallery you will also be interested in

-Rome itself is an open-air museum, but once you've visited its main attractions, getting out of the Italian capital is also a great way to complete your trip.
-Surrounding Rome there are wonderful places just a day trip away.
-In my article on Best Day Trips from Rome I write about the most interesting ones.
+Rome itself is an open-air museum, but once you have visited its main attractions, getting out of the Italian capital is also a good way to complete your trip.
+Around Rome there are real wonders accessible on a day trip.
+In my article on The 9 best excursions from Rome I propose the most interesting ones.

 If you prefer to continue exploring the capital, do not hesitate to get to know Trastevere in depth, as it is one of the most picturesque and bohemian neighborhoods of the city.
 I tell you how in this article: 14 things to see and do in the Trastevere neighbourhood.

 Frequently asked questions

-Taking pictures without flash is permitted inside the Gallery.
+It is allowed to take pictures without flash inside the gallery.
 Selfie sticks and tripods are not allowed.

-Is there a specific dress code for Borghese Gallery?
+Is there a specific label for the Borghese Gallery?

-No, there is not a dress code required for Borghese Gallery.
-However, it is advised to wear comfortable clothes and be prepared for hot weather, especially during the summer season.
+No, there is no dress code required for the Borghese Gallery.
+However, we recommend wearing comfortable clothing and being prepared for the warm weather, especially during the summer season.

-How long does it take to visit Borghese Gallery?
+How long does it take to visit the Borghese Gallery?

-The Borghese Gallery allows a two hour visit, and is strongly recommended to visit the beautiful gardens of the Gallery afterwards (which also has a small zoo).
-The complete visit will take you around three hours.
+The Borghese Gallery has a two-hour limit on visits, and it is highly recommended to visit the beautiful gardens of the Gallery afterwards (which also have a small zoo).
+The entire visit will take about three hours.